inspiros/pseudo-multinomial/README.md

 ### Expectation

-The base expectation of an elementary chain is computed as sum of cumulative product of lingering probability $a_k$ (the probability of transitioning to the next state instead of exiting the chain).
+The base expectation of an elementary chain is computed as sum of cumulative product of lingering probability $\alpha_k$ (the probability of transitioning to the next state instead of exiting the chain).
 This can be easily proved using different methods.

 |                          |                          Finite chain                          |                           Infinite chain                            |